Transcoding an audio or a video file

 Selected audio codec: [ffvorbis] afm: ffmpeg (FFmpeg Vorbis)

-To encode a OGG in MP3, pass by a WAV:
+To encode a OGG in MP3, go through a WAV:

 $ oggdec audio.ogg